configu/configu/CONTRIBUTING.md

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+In return, they should reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

 We ask all contributors to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 This helps ensure a positive and productive environment for everyone.

 ## Reporting Issues and Asking Questions

-Before opening an issue, please search the [issue tracker](https://github.com/configu/confgiu/issues) to make sure your issue hasn't already been reported.
+Before opening an issue, please search the [issue tracker](https://github.com/configu/configu/issues) to make sure your issue hasn't already been reported.

 ### Bugs and Improvements